home-assistant/home-assistant.io/source/_integrations/motioneye.markdown

 ### Manually Configured Root Directories

-Whlst this integration allows drilling down into the media for each camera separately, underneath motionEye is using the directory structure to associate media items to each individual camera.
+Whilst this integration allows drilling down into the media for each camera separately, underneath motionEye is using the directory structure to associate media items to each individual camera.
 Thus if multiple cameras are manually configured to share the same root directory, motionEye will return the _combination_ of the media items when any one